alexanderhankin/Deep_Learning-based_ISP_ee193-03_project/README.md

-# EE193-03 ``Imaging Systems: From Photons to Bits and Back '' Final Project
+# EE193-03 "Imaging Systems: From Photons to Bits and Back" Final Project

 Recent research in the image processing literature claims to be able to reproduce an end-to-end image processing pipeline using deep learning.
-For the EE 193-03 ``Imaging Systems: From Photons to Bits and Back'' course final project in the Electrical and Computer Engineering Department at Tufts University, we will reproduce a deep learning-based (DeepISP: https://arxiv.org/abs/1801.06724) image signal processor pipeline (using a publicly released dataset) in Python using Keras with a Tensorflow backend and compare images processed using DeepISP with images processed using a traditional sequential image
+For the EE 193-03 "Imaging Systems: From Photons to Bits and Back" course final project in the Electrical and Computer Engineering Department at Tufts University, we will reproduce a deep learning-based (DeepISP: https://arxiv.org/abs/1801.06724) image signal processor pipeline (using a publicly released dataset) in Python using Keras with a Tensorflow backend and compare images processed using DeepISP with images processed using a traditional sequential image